dekuNukem/duckyPad/troubleshooting.md

 * Read more about [adding keyboard layouts](getting_started.md#keyboard-layouts) and [writing keymaps](keymap_instructions.md).

+## F13 - F24 Keys doesn't work!

+Windows **DOES NOT** support `F13 - F24` keys.
+They only work on macOS / linux.

 ## My macro script behaves inconsistently!

-It might be duckyPad is typing too fast for your computer.
+duckyPad might be typing too fast for your computer.

 You can slow it down by using `DELAY` commands.